Aleksandra Efimova

 Aleksandra Efimova is founder of Aleksandra Enterprises, the parent company of arts-oriented brands Russian Pointe and Growing Through Arts, both based in Chicago.
-Ms. Efimova grew up in St. Petersburg, Russia and attended art school at The State Hermitage Museum.
+Efimova grew up in St. Petersburg, Russia and attended art school at The State Hermitage Museum.
 She moved to the United States in 1993 as a young adult, founded her first company while still in college (Eastern Michigan University where she received a bachelor's degree in international business and marketing), and is an alumna of Harvard Business School (OPM program).
-Alongside her entrepreneurship and company leadership, Ms. Efimova is also active in supporting the artistic and Russian-American communities.
+Alongside her entrepreneurship and company leadership, Efimova is also active in supporting the artistic and Russian-American communities.
 She co-chairs the Moscow Committee of Chicago Sister Cities International, serves on other boards and committees, and organizes events regarding the arts, business development and international relations.